griga23/shoe-store/lab2.md

 ### Promotions Calculation

+Let's find out if some customers are eligible for some special promotions.

-Find which customers should receive special promotion for their 10th order of the same brand
+Find which customer should receive special promotion for their 10th order of the same brand
 ```
 SELECT
    email,